NREL/EnergyPlus/README.md

 6. Check the configuration settings, keeping them default should suffice, and click Generate.
 7. Browse to the build folder and there will be a Visual Studio solution file you can click on, and it will include multiple projects for each build target.
 You should be able to build the E+ target directly.
 8. The solution will include the ZERO_CHECK project as the default target to run when you execute, so when you are ready to debug, manually set the default target to EnergyPlus.
+9. In the EnergyPlus and EnergyPlusLib projects: right click on each project and select Properties.
+Under Configuration Properties select Debugging.
+In the Enviroment field, enter "_NO_DEBUG_HEAP=1", without quote marks.

 ## Linux